 Very few film scenes have scarred us like Chris Rock’s Good Hair tour of Black beauty salons in America, where he saw several women jumping into that salon chair thirsty for that creamy crack, all while sporting receding hairlines, bald spots and thin, limp hair.

-Of course our wounds haven’t exactly been healed by the countless memes on African hair care sites of women whose cornrows start some five centimetres from where their hairline once was or the very women we’ve seen in town or across us at the salon asking for relaxer for fine hair because of how thin and broken their hair had become.
+Of course, our wounds haven’t exactly been healed by the countless memes on African hair care sites.
+Women whose cornrows start some five centimetres from where their hairline once was.
+Even the very women we’ve seen in town or across us at the salon asking for relaxers for fine hair because of how thin and broken their hair had become.